Aptivi/NitrocidKS/README.md

 If you are going to install KS without building from source, either look at the Releases, or use [this link](https://chocolatey.org/packages/KS/). (`choco install ks`, Run using `"Kernel Simulator"` on the CMD or on Run.
 Make sure to include double quotes.)

 If you are going to install KS as a NuGet library when modding or integrating, use [this link](https://www.nuget.org/packages/KS/).

+If you are going to install KS on Ubuntu Focal Fossa or later using `apt`, follow the steps:

+1. Open the terminal emulator
+1. Run `sudo add-apt-repository ppa:eofla/kernel-sim`
+1. Confirm the addition of the PPA.
+It should update your package cache
+1. Run `sudo apt install kernel-simulator`
+1. Run `ks`

 NOTE: Make sure to follow the prerequisites.